 But technology is only as powerful as the human experience that surrounds it.
 So Simprints asked Smart Design to design a seamless experience that ensures every medical interaction is a meaningful one.
-Pilots of the award-winning initiative are underway, with the product expected to touch more than 5,000 people in healthcare alone by the end of 2016.
+Pilots of the award-winning initiative are underway, having reached over 50,000 people in 2016, with plans to reach 2.5 million in 2017.
 Armed with new methodologies, Simprints holds the potential to solve numerous global health challenges and help save lives.

 What’s universal for “This fingerprint scanner could save your life?”

 To design the ideal experience around an I.D. scanner and mobile app, Smart identified a variety of “hero moments” in the patient journey and created a storyboard to illustrate both the needs of both the patient and healthcare worker—from the time the healthcare worker first creates a record for a patient to the successful subsequent identification of that person.
 The team also had to consider cultural differences and various levels of tech literacy to identify how to best communicate the technology in underserved communities.

 It takes a village

 Identifying patients becomes especially vital with vaccination campaigns or complex regiments for HIV and malaria.
 Western methods of identification such as name or birth date don’t always apply in small villages where several people may share the same name or don’t know their exact date of birth.
 Smart collaborated with experts and other agencies to ensure we were delivering the best experience possible within a technically complex solution.
 We also leveraged Simprint’s extensive knowledge of their patient population to streamline the process and guarantee that health records could be retrieved easily.